hknd23/DeepLearningCausal/README.md

 ```
 ![](tutorial_files/tutorial_files/figure-gfm/pattcenv-1.png)<!-- -->

 The second is heterogeneous treatment effects that users can employ to assess and visualize whether the PATT varies significantly across different subgroups in our example datasets.
-The plot for the heterogenous treatment effects obtained in this case can be obtained by using the `hte_plot` function, as shown in the accompanying paper by Huynh et al. (2025).
+The plot for the heterogeneous treatment effects obtained in this case can be obtained by using the `hte_plot` function, as shown in the accompanying paper by Huynh et al. (2025).
 Finally, the tutorial for the `PATTC_ensemble` for the PATT-C model in this case is [here](/tutorial.md#ensemble-patt-c).